pucherot/Pi.Alert/docs/INSTALL.md

   python3 -V
   ```

-4.4 - If Python is not installed in your system, you can install it with this
+4.5 - If Python is not installed in your system, you can install it with this
   command:
   ```
-  sudo apt-get install python
+  sudo apt-get install python python-pip pip install requests
   ```
   Or this one if you prefer Python 3:
   ```
-  sudo apt-get install python3
+  sudo apt-get install python3 python3-pip python-is-python3
+  python3 -m pip install requests
   ```

 ### Pi.Alert